proximax-storage/go-xpx-chain-sdk/api.md

 ```go
 func GenerateNamespacePath(name string) ([]*big.Int, error)
 ```
-GenerateNamespacePath create list NamespaceId from string returns an array of big ints representation if namespace ids from passed namespace path to create root namespace pass namespace name in format like `rootname` to create child namespace pass namespace name in format like `rootna.childname` to create grand child namespace pass namespace name in format like `rootna.childname.grandchildname`
+returns an array of big ints representation if namespace ids from passed namespace path to create root namespace pass namespace name in format like `rootname` to create child namespace pass namespace name in format like `rootname.childname` to create grand child namespace pass namespace name in format like `rootname.childname.grandchildname`

 #### func  IntToHex